 The popular narrative is that it’s just a natural process – a stronger and healthier language replaces an older and weaker one.
 That the Welsh language is dying of natural causes – like an elderly relative withering away.
 It’s sad but inevitable.
 What can you do?

+But the Welsh language declined so rapidly because effective ways were found to smother it.
 It’s the way that the British Empire used language to control their various colonies during the C19th.
-It was a benign method of dominating nations with minimal bloodshed or confrontation, a very English form of tyranny.
+It was a benign method of establishing power with minimal bloodshed or confrontation.

-Whether it was Ireland, Singapore, Nigeria or North Borneo, the method was the same.
-English would become the official language used for government, commerce and law.
+Whether it was Ireland, Singapore, Nigeria or North Borneo, the approach was the same.
+English would be made the official language used for government, commerce and law.
 Natives chosen for positions of power would be sent to English private schools to learn the language and the ‘British’ way of life.

-It would seep down through society, exploiting people’s natural desire to better themselves, to have the best opportunities in life.
-In doing so, it created a vicious form of divide and rule, collaborators versus separatists, English speakers versus native speakers.
+It would seep down through society, exploiting people’s natural desire to better themselves; to have the best opportunities in life.
+In doing so, it promoted a form of divide and rule – collaborators versus separatists, English speakers versus native speakers.
 It was a seed which, once planted, took on a malevolent life of its own – spreading and mutating over generations.

 This is what happened in Wales.
-The country in the C19th was viewed in the English press as being a dangerous and lawless land – Wild Wales.
+The country in the C19th was commonly portrayed in the English press as a dangerous and lawless land – Wild Wales.
 It was a fear fuelled by the growth of Welsh working-class radicalism; the rise of the Chartist movement, outbreaks of rebellion such as the Merthyr Rising of 1831 and the Rebecca Riots of the 1840s.

 These were Welsh people joining together to fight against corruption, inequality and injustice.
 But they were portrayed in the London media as a kind of sub-human rabble; wild and barbaric people who babbled and plotted in their primitive language.
 It was a view endorsed by the Government; an 1847 report into the state of Welsh education and morality found the country’s population to be dirty, lazy, drunken and over-sexed.

 The report concluded that the main problem with Welsh people was their language.
-And the cure was simple – the eradication of Welsh from the education system.
-It proposed that state-funded English language schools should be set-up – and that’s what happened.
+And the cure was simple – using the education system to teach them to speak English.
+It proposed that state-funded English medium schools should be set up – and that’s what happened.
 It’s one of these schools where I, like most Welsh people, was taught.

-So a deranged report by three English inspectors who couldn’t speak Welsh and who didn’t have any background in education became the blueprint for Welsh schooling; the reason so many future generations of Welsh people have been taught only English.
+So a deranged report by three English inspectors who couldn’t speak Welsh and who didn’t have any background in education became a blueprint for Welsh schooling; the reason so many future generations of Welsh people have been taught only a tourist-level of Welsh.

-But the reports other toxic legacy was to give many Welsh speakers a deep-rooted sense of inferiority and shame about their language.
-It was no longer something to be proud of, it was a problem issue; something that needed to be tackled.
-It was a sickness infecting the country, something the English authorities had found the cure for.
+But the reports other toxic legacy was to give many Welsh people a deep-rooted sense of inferiority and shame about their language.
+It was no longer something to be proud of, it was a problem; something that needed to be tackled.
+It was a sickness infecting the country, something the authorities had found a cure for.

 The power of this feeling can be seen during the late C19th with the practice of ‘Welsh Not’.
-The ‘WN’ initials were carved onto a wooden plaque which school kids were made to wear around their neck if heard speaking Welsh in the classroom.
-The pupil wearing the plaque at the end of the day would be beaten.
-It was a practice accepted and endorsed by Welsh parents who wanted the best for their children.
+The ‘WN’ initials being carved onto a wooden plaque which school kids were made to wear around their neck if heard speaking Welsh in the classroom.
+The pupil wearing the plaque at the end of the day would be punished or beaten.
+It was a practice accepted and endorsed by many Welsh parents who wanted the best for their children.

-Once the idea had been planted, the ‘medicine’ was largely self-administred.
-Welsh people bought into the idea that their language was a barrier to a better life.
+Once the idea had been planted, the ‘medicine’ was largely self-administered.
+Welsh people widely bought into the idea that their language was a barrier to a better life.
 English was seen as the language of commerce, as the key needed to access the riches of the British Empire.

 Wales remains a husk of a nation.
 The decline of the language, the stripping away of links to its history and culture, has induced a kind of dementia.
 It’s a country which doesn’t know who or what it is – so it simply exists.
 And accepts the guiding hand of its neighbour.

-The removal of the Welsh identity has created a void which is gleefully filled by the media’s tub-thumping brand of Britishness – the royal family, the Armed Forces, Team GB and all that.
+The weakening of the Welsh identity has created a void that’s filled by a tub-thumping brand of Britishness – the royal family, the Armed Forces, Team GB and all that.
 And there seems little hope of anything changing.

 There’s no fight or energy left.
 No upsurge of anger.
 No dissent.
 No political will.
 No obvious solution.
 Just a blank stare, a rugby top and a grim Welsh cheeriness; a nihilistic acceptance of fate.
 While Scotland gains confidence and plans for independence, Wales is left retreating into the arms of its abusive partner and going gently into that good night.